×

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Korea is relatively low compared to other countries.
 However, there have been reports of violent crimes such as robberies, assaults, and murders.
 In addition, there have been cases of cybercrime, fraud, and corruption.
-The government has taken steps to address these issues, such as increasing police presence and introducing tougher laws," remarked one expat living in Korea.
+The government has taken steps to address these issues, such as increasing police presence and introducing tougher laws," said one expat in Korea.

 Is there a lot of diversity?
 Are people in Korea accepting of differences?